 Your success relies heavily on consistent and meaningful participation in the above-defined class-related/academic activities.
-Importance is placed on mirroring the model of the workplace to begin reinforcing the importance of consistent participation in the classroom and the expectation of consistent attendance/participation in the workplace.
-Collaborative learning within the curriculum prepares you to be comfortable with the learning team concept that is prevalent in today's workplace.
+Importance is placed on mirroring the model of the workplace to begin reinforcing the importance of consistent participation in

 ONLINE LIBRARY

 The University Online Library supports the curriculum and provides information for online students, faculty, and staff through information and reference materials and through electronic access with the Central Florida Library Consortium, the Tampa Bay Library Consortium, and the Library and Information Resources Network (LIRN).